ruvnet/agentic-preview/agentic_preview/README.md

 1. Ensure you're using the correct Python version (3.8+).
 2. Make sure Poetry is correctly installed and in your system PATH.
 3. If you're having dependency issues, try deleting the `poetry.lock` file and running `poetry install` again.
+4. Ensure that Git and Fly.io CLI (`flyctl`) are properly installed and configured on your system.

 For more information on using Poetry, refer to the [official Poetry documentation](https://python-poetry.org/docs/).